Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Introduction

-These attention-oriented observations inspire us to design adversarial defense solution by rectifying and preserving visual attention.
-The proposed Attention-based Adversarial Defense (AAD) framework consists of three components (as illustrated in Fig.~\ref{fig:framework}): (1) attention rectification component, to complete and correct the prediction of original images focusing on the actual object of interest; (2) attention preservation component, to align the visual attention area between adversarial and original images to alleviate the feature divergence; and (3) adversarial training sample selection, to add moderately strong adversarial samples into training set based on the attention evolution analysis.
-The main contributions of this study are two-fold: \begin{myitemize} \item We conducted a comprehensive data analysis and observed that successful adversarial attack exploits the incomplete attention area and brings significant fluctuation to attention map.
-This provides a new understanding of the adversarial attack problem from the attention perspective. \item A novel attention-based adversarial defense method is proposed to simultaneously rectify and preserve the visual attention area.
-Qualitative and quantitative results on MNIST and CIFAR-10 demonstrate its superior defense performance.
-The framework is flexible that alternative modeling of attention loss can be readily integrated into existing adversarial attack as well as defense solutions. \end{myitemize}
+\begin{itemize} \item We conducted a comprehensive data analysis and observed that a successful adversarial attack exploits the incomplete attention area and brings significant fluctuation to the activation map, which provides a new understanding of the adversarial attack problem from the attention perspective. \item A novel attention-based adversarial defense method is proposed to rectify and preserve the visual attention area simultaneously.
+Qualitative and quantitative results on MNIST, Cifar10, and ImageNet2012 demonstrate its superior defense performance.
+The framework is flexible and alternative modeling of attention loss can be readily integrated into the existing adversarial attack and defense solutions. \item In addition to applying visual attention to defense, we also discussed the possibility of using visual attention in adversarial attacks and gave a practical framework. \end{itemize}